 The term, often abbreviated as ADU, is pretty clunky, but people also call them “granny flats.”
 In the case of a detached unit, they’re called “backyard cottages” or sometimes tiny homes.

 We should note that strictly speaking, a tiny home wouldn’t measure more than 400 sq. feet.
 Detached ADUs can be up to twice that size, 800 sq ft.

-Two years ago, the City of Bend loosened regulations for ADUs and lowered application fees, while providing new incentives.
+In 2016, the City of Bend loosened regulations for ADUs and lowered application fees, while providing new incentives.
 Most significantly, the city removed the requirement for a conditional use permit and the resultant neighborhood meeting and approval process.
 This resulted in a flood of new applications, with close to 200 filed in 2017.

 (Eugene, by contrast, is crawling at a turtle’s pace toward facilitating Accessory Dwelling Units.
 Read more about the state of ADUs in Eugene here.)